onestudio-co/flutter-bond/README.md

       dart run {path}/flutterfire_cli/packages/flutterfire_cli/bin/flutterfire.dart configure

-   3 - when this message appear in you tirmnal
+   3 - when this message appear in you terminal

       ?
 Do you want  to create a firebase project for each flavor? (y/n) › no

-   select ```y``` integrate firebase project for each flavor.
+   select ```y```
+      ?
+Select a Firebase project to configure your Flutter application with, for production ›

    5 - flutterfire_cli will genrate two files on flutter project ```firebase_options_production.dart``` and ```firebase_options_staging.dart```